 The population of New Zealand reached four million in April 2003, having doubled since 1952.
 It reached three million in 1973.
-It is continuing to grow from both natural increase and immigration.
+It was continuing to grow from both natural increase and immigration.
 In the year to June 2004, 57,890 live births were registered.
 The population reached five million in March 2020.

 In 2002 the gain from immigration was 38,198.
-However, these gains vary from year to year; in the two years 1999–2000 the country lost more than 20,000 people because emigration exceeded immigration.
+However, migration flows vary from year to year; in the two years 1999–2000 the country lost more than 20,000 people because emigration exceeded immigration.

 At one time there were about 20 sheep for each New Zealander.
-But while the human population has grown to four million, the number of sheep has dwindled.
-These days they outnumber the people by about 12 to 1.
+But while the human population has grown to five million, the number of sheep has dwindled.
+These days they outnumber people by about 6 to 1.